minvws/nl-kat-coordination/docs/source/developer-documentation/nibbles.md

    2. Extract all objects in the nibble's signature from the query results using JMESPath.
    3. Create a cross-product of all extracted objects.
    4. Start nibble runs for each combination in the cross-product.
-   5. Add all new OOIs to a list
+   5. Add all new OOIs to a stack.
 4. When all nibble runs are complete, write the OOIs in the list to the database.

 Now this is already a very performant way of running inferences, since we only write to the database once.
 However, we can do (and do) better.